Author – Saurabh Khanna

 - Deloitte HQ in Amsterdam – The Edge features a highly efficient aquifer thermal energy storage system, a water-efficient trickle-down, rainwater toilet water system and a human-powered gym!

 - Glumac in Shanghai – features an indoor air monitoring system that allows employees to see the toxicity of indoor air on their cell phones.

 - DPR Construction in San Francisco – equipped with solar photovoltaic panels, rooftop solar thermal water heating, intelligent electro-chromic windows, ultra-energy efficient ceiling fans, and a living horticulture wine bar.

 - The Bullitt Center in Seattle – features include net zero energy, net zero water, net zero carbon, composting toilets, toxic-free materials, and using 80% daylight through high-performance windows.
-While the world’s only six-storey composting toilet system is impressive, even more impressive: 575 solar panels, proving that it is possible to go net zero energy via solar!
+While the world’s only six-storey composting toilet system is impressive, even more impressive are the 575 solar panels on top, proving that it is possible to go net zero energy via solar!

 - Clover Network in Sunnyvale – possesses 86 smart windows that tint dark on demand and respond intuitively to outside conditions.

 - NREL Research Support Facility in Colorado – has a large thermal labyrinth that passively redistributes heat from sunny south-facing facades into other parts of the building, dramatically lowering the cooling load of the building’s data center.